flowdas/typeable/docs/api/typeable.rst

       Returns a callable that evaluates the constraint.

-      The callable takes the value after casting by :func:`cast`.
+      The callable takes the value after casting by :func:`deepcast`.
       If the callable's return value evaluates to true, it is interpreted as satisfying the constraint.
       Returning false or raising an exception is interpreted as not satisfying the constraint.